 - you have relevant criminal history

-- other agencies (e.g. police, other government departments) or individual applicants take a long time to provide information to the Screening Unit
+- other agencies (like SA Police or other government departments) or individual applicants take a long time to provide information to us

-- a large number of applications are submitted at the same time (e.g. January to April is usually a busy time of year).
+- a large number of applications are submitted at the same time (for example, January to April is usually a busy time of year)

-- don’t leave your application until the last minute – you can apply up to six months before your current check expires (or three months for NDIS worker checks)
+- Don’t leave your application until the last minute – you can apply up to six months before your current check expires (or three months for NDIS worker checks)

-- Make sure the information you provide is accurate and complete (e.g. all names and addresses)
+- Make sure the information you give is accurate and complete (For example, all names and addresses)

-- check your email regularly, in case the Screening Unit contacts you for more information about your application.
+- Check your email regularly in case we contact you for more information

-It is an offence to provide misleading information to the Screening Unit, so applicants should double-check all information is correct.
+It is an offence to provide misleading information to the Screening Unit, so double-check all your information is correct.